Dental FAQs and Key Terms

 Q: Who can change information?

 A: Depending on the type of information, both you (employer) and employees can add or request to change eligibility information.
-This can be done by logging into the or filling out the Employee Change Form (PDF).
+This can be done by logging into the portal or filling out the Employee Change Form (open) .
 All changes/updates must comply with eligibility guidelines.

 Q: How long is the time period to enroll?